 Making Our Mark

-The Museum will house three galleries, the R.D.
+The Museum houses three galleries, the R.D.
 Gale War of 1812 Gallery, the Community Exhibitions Gallery and the OPGI Temporary Exhibitions Gallery.
 Exhibitions will explore the history of Niagara Falls and the impact of the War of 1812.

 History of War of 1812 in Niagara Falls